Is SEO Still Relevant in 2026?

 The brand moved from a generic listing to a primary recommendation inside AI shopping assistants for sustainability-focused queries.
 Same playbook works across SaaS, finance, and B2B services.

-- Publish high-quality, original content on a consistent cadence.
+- Publish original, first-hand content on a steady cadence.
+AI rewards genuine experience.

-- Use structured data so Google and AI engines can chunk your facts.
+- Use structured data so Google and AI engines can lift your facts cleanly.

-- Build a Brand Hub so the AI has a canonical source to cite.
+- Build a Brand Hub so every engine has one canonical source to quote.

 Final thoughts

-Cubitrek runs SEO + AEO + GEO as one program, so you rank on Google and get cited inside ChatGPT in the same sprint.
+Cubitrek runs SEO + AEO + GEO as one program, so you rank on Google and get cited inside ChatGPT, Claude, and Perplexity in the same sprint.
 Talk to us when you are ready.

 Common queries

 Yes.
-Our Brand Hub and answer-engine listener act as our AI visibility stack.
-The Brand Hub gives the AI a canonical source.
-The listener tracks where you are cited across 30+ surfaces every week.
+Our Brand Hub and answer-engine listener are our AI visibility stack.
+The Brand Hub gives every engine a canonical source.
+The listener tracks where you are cited across the major surfaces every week.
 See the full toolset on the AEO/GEO service page.

 Let's discuss it over a call.